-3.1 Any student who believes that he or she has been sexually harassed is encouraged to follow the Discrimination and Harassment Complaint Procedures as set forth in the District Policy and Administrative Regulation (P/R-2423).
-Throughout the procedures, the College President and Equity Officers will ensure that confidentiality will be maintained and that due process will be followed with respect to both parties.
+3.1 Any individual who believes that he or she has been sexually harassed is encouraged to follow the Discrimination and Harassment Complaint Procedures as set forth in the District Policy and Administrative Regulations (see R-2423, P-5172, R-6163, or R-9152, as appropriate).
+Throughout the procedures, the College President and the Equity Officers will insure that confidentiality will be maintained and that due process will be followed with respect to both parties.
 In matters of sexual violence, consent of the complainant shall be required prior to further action being taken by the District/College, however, the District/College may take action when the District's/Colleges' obligation to provide a safe and nondiscriminatory environment overrides the complainant's request for confidentiality.